slanska/flexilite/README.md

 Here is a very brief demonstration of Flexilite concept and what sort of problems it is designed to solve.

 Typical scenario of database design and ongoing maintenance may be demonstrated in the following list of schema iterations:
 1) Create DB table Person, with columns: PersonID, Name, Email, Phone, AddressLine1, AddressLine2, City, ProvinceOrState, PostalCode, Country
 2) Added columns WorkEmail, WorkPhone and renamed Email to PersonalEmail, Phone - to CellPhone
 3) Create table Phones, with columns: PhoneNumber, PersonID, PhoneType moved value from Phone column in Person table, with assigning PersonID. (setup one-to-many relation)
 4) Do the same for Email column, by creating table called Email, with columns: PersonID, Email, EmailType.
 5) For maintaining database integrity create tables EmailType and PhoneType
 6) In table Person create columns FirstName and LastName, split value of Person.Name into these 2 new columns, drop column Name, created computed column Name = FirstName + ' ' + LastName
 7) Create table Address, with columns AddressID, AddressLine1, AddressLine2, City, ProvinceOrState, PostalCode, Country
 8) Move address info from Person table to Address table, add column AddressID, set it to ID of newly associated Address row, at the end dropped address columns from Person table
 9) Create table CountryID, with columns CountryCode, CountryName
 10) Extracted country data from table Address, replacing Country with CountryCode.
 Also, apply fuzzy logic to process possible misspelling of country names

 Needless to mention that every step from this list would normally require:
 a) writing script to migrate database schema
 b) writing script to move existing data (or reset existing database and start from fresh new, if change happens in the middle of development and data are not worthy to keep).

 (We omit here other things that also need to be done after DB schema changes - updating UI forms, and very likely, revisiting UI flow, changing navigation, handling different typical cases and so on.
 These tasks can be as time and effort consuming as direct DB changes, but we will ignore this class of changes as it goes too far from the scope).

 In major percentage of cases database schema in its evolution shifts towards complication, and decomposition.
 I.e. schema requires new tables/classes to be introduced, new columns/attributes.

 Database schema migration patterns described above present just a subset of typical issues that database and application developer needs to address when designing, developing and maintaining real world business software.

 Besides, there is whole set of other data related tasks that are not covered by a traditional RDBMS (or NoSQL) systems, and require case-by-case resolving.
 Short list of such tasks might look as follows:
 1) many-to-many relations.
 In RDBMS world, there is no out-of-box way to implement this.
 Usually this kind of relation is handled by adding special table which would hold IDs for both related tables.
 2) re-ordering items in the list.
 While this type of functionality is completely ignored by RDBMS concept, it is rather popular requirement/nice-to-have features in the real world application.
 Again, like #1, if required, this feature needs to be dealt with case-by-case basis.
 3) data to the same collection/table/class is collected from various sources with a (likely) different structure and a (possibly) extra data, which is not included into original schema.
 While different structures can be handled during loading phase via transformation, handling extra data (if needed to preserve) require either adding generic field (JSON, BLOB or memo), or extending schema with one or more additional tables/collections to store these data.
 4) user-defined-fields(or attributes), i.e. providing ability for the end user (non programmer) to extend db schema with his/her own data.
 Having this feature supported would require additional efforts from developers team to preserve this data during application upgrade and their own database schema changes.
 5) sort of special case for #4 - ability for the end user (normally, in 'Database Manager' role) to define new data classes and give 'Data Entry' users to extend individual objects with these custom classes (compose mixin objects).
 Typical example is online store with products categorized into many groups and sub-groups, with their own attributes (e.g. TV Sets and GPS both have ScreenSize attribute, but belong to different product groups).

 6) Multi-language support for database metadata (class and attribute names), including input field labels, column titles, descriptions, hints, tool tips, place holder texts etc.

 7) *Enum* support.
 Almost every master table (like Person, Product, Order etc.) has one or more enumerated fields (for status, category and so on).
 Definitions of these enum attributes vary from fixed lists of 2-3 items to user extendable lists of dozens or even hundreds elements.
 Total number of such enums in the real life database can easily reach hundreds.
 Handling this can be challenging as developers need to make decision on how to design and manage these definitions.
 Possible solutions usually include one of those: a) hard coded constraints directly in table definition, b) creating whole bunch of tiny separate tables, 1 table per enum and 1 row per enum item,
 c) creating one table for all enums, with additional column (something like 'EnumType').
 Also, proper handling of enums might require support for multi-language representation of items to the user.
 Implementation of such requirements, coupled together with necessity to translate table/column metadata, tend to lead to cumbersome, complicated design.
 As for me, this kind of work always makes me feel that I had to re-invent the wheel again and again.

 8) Adding full text search for some text fields.
 Needs to be handled on case-by-case basis, by implementing individual indexes.
 Ability to do search for text values in the scope of entire database or subset of certain fields requires non-trivial design and significant implementation efforts.

 9) Change tracking, i.e. ability to keep history of changes for certain classes/tables.
 10) Add time-serie support, i.e. ability to keep time-based state for simple objects or their subsets (this task is somehow related tp #9).
 Examples: current rates, employee salary history, tracking fleet and other assets and so on.

 ## How Flexilite can help?
 In order to help with the challenhes listed above, "F" introduces simple and clean concept.
 It is based on SQLite capabilities and features, so that implementation of "F" is compact, light and efficient.
 "F" utilizes the following SQLite features:
 - type affinity (any cell in the table may have value of any data type)
 - updatable views, which can be used as replacement for physical tables with help of INSTEAD OF triggers
 - recently added support for JSON data type and manipulation based on JSON path
 - clustered (i.e. WITHOUT ROWID) indexes
 - triggers
 - common table expressions
 - full text search
 - R-trees

 Basic concept of "F":
-   -All data and metadata are stored in the fixed number of physical tables (< 10 tables).
+- All data and metadata are stored in the fixed number of physical tables (< 10 tables).
-   -"F" provides out-of-box solutions for typical patterns of database schema evolution as well as general database features (listed above).
+- "F" provides out-of-box solutions for typical patterns of database schema evolution as well as general database features (listed above).
 - "F" heavily uses JSON for processing semi-structured data, for both metadata and records.

- Structure of tables below are trimmed for the sake of this example.
+Structure of tables below has been trimmed for the sake of clarity.

-###Table .attributes
+### Table .names
-Holds key-value pairs for all semantical attribute names registered in the system These attributes include class names and property names.
+Holds key-value pairs for all semantical names registered in the system These attributes include class names and property names.
 Note that name case does not matter: semantically, from the point of Flexilite - Person == person, Age == age